 Crohn’s and Colitis Foundation

-Health videos are not just about generating awareness.
-It’s about educating patients and empowering them to take charge of their healthcare.
-In our partnership, we worked together to craft unique videos that are both fun to watch and inspiring to viewers.
+Healthcare focused explainer video productions are not just about generating awareness.
+They're about educating patients and empowering them to take charge of their healthcare.
+In our partnership, we worked together to craft unique animated digital explainer videos that are both fun to watch and inspiring to viewers.

 Meet The Crohn’s & Colitis Foundation

 The Crohn’s & Colitis Foundation is a non-profit healthcare organization dedicated to improving the life of people suffering from Crohn’s Disease and Ulcerative Colitis.
 They strive to find ways to fund medical studies and educate the public about Inflammatory Bowel Disease (IBD) — no easy feat when it comes to such a sensitive topic.

 Crohn’s & Colitis Foundation knew that incorporating video into their educational content strategies was key to delivering hard to understand information.
 Our talented creative leads and producers worked with Crohn’s & Colitis Foundation to craft unique online videos that speak to viewers in terms they understand while also being informative enough to be effective.
 Plus, as a partner-in-creativity, there was plenty of freedom to be fun and silly, yet slightly progressive.

 This podcast style video is all about teaching IBD patients that after eight years of living with the disease, their risk for colorectal cancer greatly increases.
 Through interviews and real-life stories, patients learn what to watch for, what to do if something is found during testing, and how to partner with their doctor in this animated video.